Real-MullaC/dt_help/en/docs/img_tasks/tools/isocreator.md

 You will need the Windows Assessment and Deployment Kit (ADK), which you can download using the convenient link on the bottom left.

-*This tool is available in DISMTools 0.5*
+*This tool is available in DISMTools 0.5 and later.*

 ## Usage